Meet Our Team

 Lisa H. Trammell, B.A.

-Lisa Trammell is a Director for Academic Success Advocates and our K-12 Specialist and advisor.
+Lisa Trammell is a Director for Academic Success Advocates and our PK-12 Specialist and advisor.
 She is an experienced special education teacher in Alabama who is skilled in Response to Intervention (RTI), Individualized Education Plans (IEPs), and 504 Plans that go beyond the cookie-cutter approach to truly focus on the unique needs of students.

 Mrs. Trammell earned her Bachelor of Arts degree in Elementary Education with Collaborative Teaching in Special Education.
 She has both regular education and special education teaching experience.